 I'm not trying to leave you hanging here.
 But for a short attention blog post this has already gotten very long.

 I wrote this part of the story because I want to add another true and recent story to the collection of true Open Space stories.
 This is how we discover the life-changing magic of open space.

 I'd already completed the first online Open Space Leadership workshop that Deb created to offer over Coaching Cocktails (back in 2015).
-I'd already developed my practice of holding space to a certain level of mastery by holding space for OST events.
+I'd already developed, honed and mastered my practice of holding spaces by holding space for many OST events.
 And I'd also started teaching the course before my Pharma Co experience.
 That means when the Pharma Co was ready to start, I was ready to hold their space too.

 Whoever comes is the right people — and that includes us.